atooms-mirror/atooms/README.md

 system.density = 1.0
 ```

-Particles in the central part of the cell get a random displacement and are folded back in the simulation cell
+Particles in the central part of the cell get a random displacement and are folded back into the simulation cell
 ```python
 import numpy